NickTheFreak97/swift-ui-autograph/README.md

 # swift-ui-autograph

 Swift Package providing a view for capturing a users signature/autograph using drag gestures.
-Curently it supports output in SVG format.

-Requires an instance conforming to the `Autographic` protocol for storing the input.
+Requires an instance conforming to the [`Autographic`](https://github.com/jensmoes/swift-ui-autograph/blob/main/Sources/Autograph/DataModel.swift#L11-L50) protocol for storing the input.

-You canuse the provided default implementation `AutoGraphData()` or provide a custom implementation.
+You can use the provided default implementation `AutoGraphData()` or provide a custom implementation.

 ```
 class MyAppData: ObservableObject {